jarvisar/senior-design/User_Docs.md

 Node.js and npm are required for this web app to run.
 They can downloaded from the [official website](https://nodejs.org/en/) or can be installed with a package manager like [Homebrew](https://brew.sh/) (for macOS) or [Chocolatey](https://chocolatey.org/) (for Windows).

 #### Installation
-1. Clone or download the master branch of this repository.
+1. Clone or download the `master` branch of this repository.
 2. Open a terminal and navigate to the /senior-design/ directory.
 3. Run `npm install` to install the required dependencies.
-4. Run `npm install -g @angular/cli` to install Angular CLI.
+4. Run `npm install -g @angular/cli` to install Angular CLI (if necessary).

 #### Running the Web Application